ColetteThomson/smart_events/README.md

 * **Chat**: opens the 'All Project Posts' page. <br>
 The page: Individual post detail (i.e. 'Project Name...') can then be accessed via the chosen post from 'All Project Posts' page.
 * **Projects**: dropdown reveals:  'Search Projects'; 'All Projects'; 'Add Project'. <br>
 The pages: 'Project Details'; 'Update Project' and the 'Delete Project button' can be accessed from 'All Projects' (permission-based).
+The 'Add Project' page is also permission-based.
 * **Admin People**: dropdown reveals:  'Search Admin People'; 'All Admin People'; 'Add Admin People'.<br> The pages: 'Personal Details'; 'Update Administration Person' and the 'Delete Person button' can be accessed from 'All Administration People' (permission-based).
+The 'Add Admin People' page is also permission-based.
 * **Tech People**: dropdown reveals:  'Search Tech Support People'; 'All Tech Support People'; 'Add Tech Support People'.<br> The pages: 'Personal Details'; 'Update Tech Support Person' and the 'Delete Person button' can be accessed from 'All Tech Support People' (permission-based).
+The 'Add Tech Support People' page is also permission-based.
 * **Logout**: visible when users are logged in
 * **Login**: visible when users are logged out
 * **Register**: visible when users are logged out